 It is the policy of The Scout Association to provide scouting in a safe way without risk to health, so far as is reasonably practicable.

-This includes making sure that:-
+This includes making sure that:

-- Activities are conducted in a safe way without risk to the health of participants
+- Activities are conducted in a safe way without risk to the health of participants.

-- Information, instruction, training and supervision is provided with the purpose of ensuring the health and safety of all those involved in Scouting activities or who may be affected by them
+- Information, instruction, training and supervision is provided with the purpose of ensuring the health and safety of all those involved in Scouting activities or who may be affected by them.

-- Appropriate arrangements are made to ensure safety and the absence of risks to health in connection with the use, transport, storage and handling of equipment, and substances which are inherently or potentially dangerous.
+- Appropriate arrangements are made to ensure safety and the absence of risks to health in connection with the use, transport, storage and handling of equipment, and substances that are inherently or potentially dangerous.